Onchain: What happened to the future of Finance?

 This is me whenever I log into Crypto Twitter and witness yet another crypto drama or public loss of virtue.

-You’d think it couldn’t possibly get more dramatic than that, until last week when Elon Musk announced that Polymarket was going to be the official partner for X. This comes unfortunately too late for us to bet on and Elon’s subsequent public crash out.
+You’d think it couldn’t possibly get more dramatic than that, until last week when Elon Musk announced that Polymarket was going to be the official partner for X. This comes unfortunately too late for us to bet on the biggest breakup of Pride month and Elon’s subsequent public crash out.

 So far, people who wanted to bet on major world events, from whether MetaMask would ever release a token, or who’d start World War 3, had to go to Polymarket directly.
 Soon, though, the prediction markets widgets could be directly integrated with X, appearing inside posts and live streams so that you won’t need to leave to place bets.